 - Mix a great cycle offering with other high quality programmes to add more value to your membership and create a much broader market appeal – i.e. top trends such as Strength, HIIT, Mind Body and Core classes.

-By building a club within your club for cycling, you increase the chance of attracting the biggest generation yet: millennials.
+By building a cycling club within your club, you increase the chance of attracting the biggest generation yet: millennials.
 This market is swarming to boutiques, and millennials are the perfect target market for a club within your club.
 These young consumers are the future of your business.

 Success doesn’t happen by accident.
 Achieving optimal performance will take dedication, time, resources and expertise.